-Also, try to avoid numbers and hyphens in your domain name and go for popular top-level domains (TLD) such as .com, .net or .org.
+Also, try to avoid numbers and hyphens in your domain name and go for popular top-level domains (TLD) such as .com, .net, .blog, or .org if available.
 This will help you rank your blog better in front of search engines and readers alike.
-I would recommend you to register your domain name with Namecheap as they offer the lowest rates in town and the renewal rates don’t burn a hole in your wallet too.
-Moreover, they don’t up sell like other popular domain name registrars.

 4. Find a Reliable Web Hosting Provider

-Though there are a whole lot of web hosting providers out there, it is very important for you to choose a host which is very reliable and not plagued by downtimes, spamming and other malicious attacks.
-As you are just starting out, you can begin with a small-scale managed WordPress hosting provider such as SiteGround or Bluehost.
+Though there are a whole lot of web hosting providers out there, it is very important for you to choose a web hosting platform which is very reliable and not plagued by downtimes, spamming, and other malicious attacks.
+As you are just starting out, you can begin with a small-scale managed WordPress hosting providers like SiteGround or Bluehost.

-Since both of these hosts easily meet the minimum requirements for hosting WordPress and are highly reliable with 24×7 support, they are officially recommended by WordPress.org on their hosting recommendations page.
+SiteGround and Bluehost, both meet the minimum requirements for hosting WordPress and are highly reliable with 24×7 live chat support.
+Moreover, they are officially recommended by WordPress.org on their hosting recommendations page!

 5. Enable Caching & Setup a Content Delivery Network

-Enabling caching will help you speed up your WordPress powered site to a great extent without spending a dime.
-This is a really useful feature and it doesn’t matter whether your site’s hosted on a shared hosting plan or a virtual private server.
-Though it might not seem significant when you are just starting out, you will realize its benefits once you start to rake in enough traffic.
-Read the related post which is linked below for a better understanding on the different types of cache and the recommended plugins for enabling it on WordPress.
+Enabling caching will help you speed up your WordPress powered site to a great extent without spending a dime on hiring a developer to do that for you.
+Caching is a really useful feature and must be enabled for your site no matter where it is hosted – be it a shared hosting server, a virtual private server or a dedicated server.
+Though it might not seem significant when you are just starting out, you will realize its benefits once you start getting more traffic.
+By the way, have a look at the related post which I have linked to just below this line for a better understanding on the different types of caching available and the recommended plugins for enabling it on your WordPress site.

 Once you have enabled caching, you can move on and set up a content delivery network (CDN) for your blog.
-Basically, a CDN caches all the static content from your site, replicates it to their data centers around the world and delivers it from their powerful servers to the visitor.
+Basically, a CDN caches all the static content from your site, and replicates it to their data centers around the world & delivers it from their powerful servers to the visitor.
 It definitely helps speed things up because, when a user visits your website, only the dynamic content is loaded from your hosting server and the remaining static assets are loaded from the CDN’s nearest edge server.
-Cloudflare is a great free choice whereas KeyCDN is a better premium alternative.
+Cloudflare is a great free choice whereas KeyCDN is the best premium alternative.

 6. Optimize Your Site for SEO

-According to Moz, SEO is very important for any website to make it easy for the users and search engines to understand what your content is about.
-For example, though the search engines make use of sophisticated technology to crawl the web and have algorithms in place to rank content on search result pages, it cannot see and understand what there is on the web pages like we human beings can do.
-Here’s where SEO (search engine optimization) comes into play.
+According to Moz, SEO (Search Engine Optimization) is very important for any website to make it easy for the website visitors and search engines to understand what your content is about.
+Even though search engines make use of sophisticated technology to crawl the web and have algorithms in place to rank content based on quality, authority, and trustworthiness on search result pages, it cannot see the page and understand what content there is on it like how we human beings can do.
+That is where SEO comes into play.